michalporeba/dangilydd/README.md

 ## The Initial Constraints

-Working in the open - because it is a volunteering project for volunteers.
+* Working in the open - because it is a volunteering project for volunteers.
-We will work in small and verifiable steps.
+* We will work in small and verifiable steps.
 TDD, CD and automation will be important.
-Stack: flutter - because a single code base can give us multiple platforms.
+* Stack: flutter - because a single code base can give us multiple platforms.
 Backend?
 Don't know yet.
-It has to be easy to deploy so anybody can run it.
+* It has to be easy to deploy so anybody can run it.
-It has to work with intermittent internet connectivity.
+* It has to work with intermittent internet connectivity.
-Data.
+* Data.
 We want to be ethical.
 Hold only what's needed, and if possible in something like Personal Online Solid Pods.

+&nbsp;
+## Interested?

+Contact me on [Twitter](https://twitter.com/michalincs), [Mastodon](https://techhub.social/@michalporeba), or by [email](mailto://michalporeba@gmail.com).
+Or simply start collaboration here, on github.

+&nbsp;
 ## The small print
 Most of the above may change as we learn about the problem.